filipolz/CISC.4900/README.md

 ---

 ## License
-This project is for educational purposes.
+This project is for educational purposes